Last Updated on August 25, 2022 by Laura Turner

 Doctors who train in the military’s highly regarded medical school — who have committed to serve in the armed forces after training— and those who do military residencies account for much of the staff serving troops overseas.
 A major deployment could leave the military flatfooted, said Dr. John Prescott, a former Army physician.

 “The majority of folks in the military don’t stay in for their whole career, they stay in for a few years,” Prescott said.
 “I’m concerned there will be a very small cohort that will be available for deployment in the future.”

 The military health system is responsible for more than 1.4 million active-duty and 331,000 reserve personnel, with 54 hospitals and 377 military clinics around the world.
 Split among the Navy, Army, and Air Force, each with its own doctors and hospitals, the service has been targeted for years for an overhaul to reduce redundancies and save costs.

 The department has already started moving administrative functions under one bureaucracy, called the Defense Health Agency, which is slated to take over the service branch hospitals in 2021.

 The budget for the next fiscal year is still being developed and final decisions have not yet been made, a Department of Defense spokeswoman, Lt.
 Col. Carla Gleason, said in an email.
-“Any reforms that do result will be driven by the Department’s efforts to ensure our medical personnel are ready to provide battlefield care in support of our forces, and to provide the outstanding medical benefits that Service members, retirees and their families deserve,” she said.
+“Any reforms that do result will be driven by the Department’s efforts to ensure our medical personnel is ready to provide battlefield care in support of our forces and to provide the outstanding medical benefits that Service members, retirees, and their families deserve,” she said.

 For years, critics of the broad role of the military health services have argued that many medical corps services — such as maternity care and pediatrics on bases — could be provided more effectively by civilian doctors and hospitals.